 Starting to learn how to play the guitar is quite the challenge.
 Not only do you have to learn how to play, but starting out is also quite painful.

-Guitar strings can cut into a beginner’s fingers.
+Guitar strings can cut into a beginner’s fingers, resulting in sore fingers and blisters.
 This often makes beginners stop before they really get anywhere.

 But why does it hurt so much initially, and is there a way to prevent or at least reduce this pain?